GuillaumeR16/env_claims_detector/README.md

 In this section, we present the key takeaways obtained from our EDA.

 1. As can be observed in the image below, the training data set is quite unbalanced in terms of labelled=0 and labelled=1 data.
-Therefore, working on the dataset will also be key on achieving the best prediction metrics.
-The same observation can be made for the testing data set.
+In other words, there is a significant disparity between the number of environmental and non-environmental claims.
+The same observations can be made for the testing data set.
+In additon, the default rate in the testing data set is 78.67%.

 <img width="800" alt="image" src="https://github.com/noelopez-E4S/env_claims_detector/assets/114017894/f2ae0a7b-e461-4fa4-82f9-d60a5d5e6879"> <br>